thewh1teagle/phonikud/README.md

 # Phonikud

 Phonikud is a Hebrew grapheme-to-phoneme (G2P) engine that converts text into IPA for TTS and learning.

-See the *[paper](https://github.com/thewh1teagle/phonikud-paper)* for details. 📑
+See our *[paper](https://github.com/thewh1teagle/phonikud-paper)* for more details.

 ## Features